szos/gash/README.md

 There are some issues with readline, specifically with reading over a certain length, and skipping back to the beginning of the line with C-a.
 I'm no C wizard, and theres probably things that could be done I dont know of.
 I think looking to the Bash usage of readline would be a good start.

 There are a couple quirks.
 Firstly, as GASH accessorizes the shell, and isnt itself a shell, there end up being some oddities with running it as your default shell.
 Since its not technically a shell, its not in /etc/shells, so you cant just set it as a default.
 Another way of launching might be to run `xterm -e /path/to/gash`, but this doesnt work either.
 The only way of launching, currently, is to open a terminal and run it from there.

+Another quirk is strings.
+When you switch to scheme mode, and call a shell command (generally via (sh "...")) you need to make sure to escape strings.
+Take this example call: `$ echo '§(format #f "~a" (sh "ls §(format #f "/home")"))'` This call will error out, due to misquoted strings.
+Because the inner format contains a string while being contained within a string, the inner string needs to be escaped, like so: `$ echo '§(format #f "~a" (sh "ls §(format #f \"/home\")"))'`.
+Of course, this is all moot as sh and § dont play well yet.